MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ### Z-fighting

 Z-fighting occurs when the mixed reality application cannot discern which object is in front of the other.
-We'll notice flickering of the holographic objects as they fight for the same z-depth value.
+You'll notice flickering of the holographic objects as they fight for the same z-depth value.
 Experience the effects of z-fighting in the app by changing the placement of a holographic object, the logo on a bicycle in this case.

 ![Experience z-fighting with object placements.](images\qf-z-fighting.jpg)